Elena110392/-bug-reports/README.md

 # This is one example of my bug reports.
+The report is made in Pyrus.com.